Maiiakal/TextEditor/README.md

 # TextEditor
+Custom fonts was implement using Java and Swing.
-Custom fonts text editor that implements characters using the bitmap scheme.
+The text editor that uses characters using the bitmap scheme.